-While there is a strict 6 month time limit for making an Inheritance Act claim, no such time limits apply to a challenge to the validity of a will.
+The time limit for challenging a will is 6 months (from the date probate was granted) where an Inheritance Act claim is being made under the 1975 Inheritance Act.
+However, no such time limits apply to a challenge to the validity of a will.

-However, time is still an important factor and delay can prove fatal to a legal challenge.
-This is because once Probate has been granted the estate can be distributed and it can soon become too late for effective action to be taken to retrieve all the assets.
+Nevertheless time is still an important factor in invalidity cases and delay can prove fatal to a legal challenge.
+This is because once probate has been granted the estate can be distributed and it can then become too late for effective action to be taken to retrieve all the assets.

 The case of the window cleaner, the invalid will and the missing money